DoMicroTasks/freevps/STARTHERE.md

 {NEXT SET OF ADMIN LOGINS WILL NOT BE ISSUED TILL JANUARY 1RST 2017} 1RST COME FIRST SERVER MUST CLAIM WITH DoMicroTasks

+ First 4 issues with the word {CLAIM} CAN CLAIM ONE OF THESE 4 LOGINS!